fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 In a dedicated chapter on *Generic Programming* we will write generic
-implementations of `QueryEncoded` and `UrlEncoded`, but for now we
+instances of `QueryEncoded` and `UrlEncoded`, but for now we will
-will write the boilerplate for the types we wish to convert:
+write the boilerplate for the types we wish to convert:

 {lang="text"}
 ~~~~~~~~